TechRetreat/learnathon/mobile/ios/Scavenger.md

       - Finally, we want to add the label as a [`subview`]() of the `MenuViewController`'s view.
 3. Run!
   - When you run the application, you should see some text displayed on the screen.
+4. Tidying up.
+  - If you havn't already, make sure to commit your code ("Source Control" -> "Commit")
+  - Now we want to make room for our scavenger app, so let's comment out all of the code that has to do our label.

+## Scavenger
+### Main Menu
+We're well on our way to making our geocaching app!
+The first thing that we're going to do is make the screen below:
+**INSERT PIC OF MENU HERE**

+Before we start coding, let's see what's going on here.
+What we have is a [view]() called a [UITableVIew](), which is just a group of cells.
+You see this in many iOS applications.
+1. Add a table view
+  - We're going to follow the same steps as we did to add a label.
+Not we want to create a `private`, *constant* item named "tableView", which is an [instance]() of `UITableView`.
+Give it a try!
+  - In `viewDidLoad`, we need to set a few properties of the `tableView`.
+Start off by setting the `rowHeight` and `frame` of the `tableView`, just like you did for the `helloLabel`.
+I set my row height to 100.
+This is measured in [points]()
+  - Now let's remember what a [view]() does.
+All it knows to do is display information and if someone is trying to interact with it.
+But it doesn't know **what** to do if someone intereacts with it.
+That's where the view controller comes it.
+The [view]() has a [`delegate`]() property.
+The [view]() then forwards its actions to let the delegate deal with it.
+  - The `MenuViewController` will act as the `tableView`'s [delegate]().
+To specify this, set the `tableView`'s `delegate` property to `self`. `self` is referencing the `MenuViewController`.
+  - The `tableView` also needs a way to know what the data to put in the table.
+It does this similarly to the `delegate`.
+It does it with a `dataSource` property.
+Go ahead and also set its `dataSource` property to `self`.
+  - The last thing we need to specify is what type of cells the table is going to use.
+For this app we're going to use the default cell, but we still need to tell the `tableView` that we want to use the default cell.
+So we're going to add the line `tableView.registerClass(UITableViewCell.self, forCellReuseIdentifier: "menuCellIdentifier")`.
+This lets the `tableView` do some cool optimizations for large tables, which you can read about [here]() if you're interested.
+  - Now  if you try running the app, you'll see some errors.
+This is because we told the `tableView` that we can be its `delegate` and `dataSource`, but it doesn't believe us.
+The only way for the `tableView` to know if we can actually live up to that claim is if we declare that we implement the `UITableViewDelegate` and `UITableViewDataSource` [protocols]().
+      - A [protocol]() is simply a list of methods that we need to implement.
+It can have required methods, which we *must* implement, and optional ones too.
+      - To keep the code clean, we're going to implement the delegate and the data source in extensions of the class.
+      - **Delegate methods**
+         - For the delegate, make an extension that delcares it implements the `UITableViewDelegate` as such:
+           ```swift
+          extension MenuViewController: UITableViewDelegate {
+              func tableView(tableView: UITableView, didSelectRowAtIndexPath indexPath: NSIndexPath) {
+                // TODO: We will implement this function later
+              }
+          }
+           ```
+      - **Data Source methods**
+        - Make another extension to `MenuViewController`, this time declaring that you implement `UITableViewDataSource`
+        ```swift
+        func numberOfSectionsInTableView(tableView: UITableView) -> Int {
+          return 1 // we will only have 1 section in this table.
+        }

+        func tableView(tableView: UITableView, numberOfRowsInSection section: Int) -> Int {
+          return 1 // TODO: return the number of menu items.
+Display 1 for now so we can see the table view
+        }

+        func tableView(tableView: UITableView, cellForRowAtIndexPath indexPath: NSIndexPath) -> UITableViewCell {
+          // Remember when we registered this identifier for the tableView.
+This is where it comes in.
+          // Make sure the two idenfiers are the same.
+In this case, "menuCellIdentifier"
+          let cell = tableView.dequeueReusableCellWithIdentifier("menuCellIdentifier", forIndexPath: indexPath)

+          cell.backgroundColor = UIColor.lightGrayColor() // set the colour to light grey for now

+          return cell
+        }
+        ```